 Photofeeler users report 3-5x (200-400%) increases in matches!

-While Tinder Smart Photos might be useful for reorganizing your photos for different user preferences, for choosing which photos to use in the first place, use Photofeeler.com.
+While Tinder Smart Photos might have some utility (mainly since it’s already baked into Tinder), for choosing which photos to use in the first place, you’ll be better off using Photofeeler.com.